 - Victims cannot apply if they have already had the abuse against the institution determined by a Court.

-- If a victim accepts an offer under the redress scheme, they will be precluded from taking Court proceedings as they must sign a document releasing the institution from any future liability.
+- If a victim of institutional abuse accepts an offer under the redress scheme, they will be precluded from taking Court proceedings as they must sign a document releasing the institution from any future liability.

 It is really important that victims seek independent legal advice, prior to making an application.
 Victims may be able to achieve a better outcome if they pursue a claim in Court, where the monetary gains may significantly exceed those of the Statutory Redress Scheme.